 But then there’s the keynote.
 There’s always a keynote.
 And it’s there you’ll at discover new toys Apple’s going to squirt into your devices – and more besides.

-The action kicks off today at 6pm UK time (10am PDT).
+The action kicks off on 7 June at 10:30 PM IST.
 View the full WWDC 2021 schedule and watch online here.

 What to expect at WWDC 2021

 Two things.
 First, there won’t be many people at WWDC 2021 who aren’t Apple execs – and there won’t be audiences whooping after every reveal.
 Like WWDC 2020, this year’s event is a virtual one because of COVID.